Bureau of the Census, Commerce.

-Pursuant to the Federal Advisory Committee Act (5 United States Code (U.S.C.), Appendix 2, section 10(a)(b)), the Bureau of the Census (Census Bureau) invites and requests nominations of individuals for appointment by the Secretary of Commerce to the Census Advisory Committee on the Hispanic Population.
+Pursuant to the Federal Advisory Committee Act (5 United States Code (U.S.C.)
+Appendix 2, section 10(a)(b)), the Bureau of the Census (Census Bureau) requests nominations of individuals to the Census Advisory Committee on the Hispanic Population.
+Four seats on this Committee currently are vacant.
 The Census Bureau will consider nominations received in response to this Request for Nominations, as well as from other sources.
 The SUPPLEMENTARY INFORMATION section for this notice provides Committee and membership criteria.

 FOR FURTHER INFORMATION CONTACT:

-The Committee was established in accordance with the Federal Advisory Committee Act (Title 5, U.S.C., Appendix 2) in 1995.
-The following provides information about the Committee, membership, and the nomination process.
+The Committee was established in accordance with the Federal Advisory Committee Act (title 5, United States Code (U.S.C.), Appendix 2) in 1995.
+The following provides information about the Committee, membership, and nomination process: